 PR initiatives and reaching out to influencers, publications, tech bloggers, etc. to secure backlinks are on that list.

-Depending on your audience, contact the local or international press, publications, influential YouTubers, podcasters and so on, and ask them to review your app and send honest feedback.
-Scroll up to #42 for more detail on the how.
+Depending on your audience, contact the local or international press, publications, influential YouTubers, podcasters and ask them to review your app and send honest feedback.

 Reach out to your power users via email to ask for advice for improvements.
 You could also create some kind of a loyalty program to keep them coming back to your app.